 Ironically fetch delays occur more frequently 1) on small datasets than large datasets and 2) in large clusters than small clusters for the size of the dataset.
 Intuitively a large cluster can accommodate more Tasks and a small dataset allows Tasks to complete faster.
 As a result, many Tasks can simultaneously generate bursty connection requests to a common source of data, thus increasing the chance of fetch delays.
 In our experiment, for example, query 4 suffers from fetch delays very often on the dataset of 1TB, but never on the dataset of 10TB.
 The structure of the DAG (e.g., the result of compiling a query in Hive on MR3) also affects the chance of fetch delays.
 In our experiment, for example, only query 4 in the TPC-DS benchmark produces fetch delays.

-A common solution to reduce the chance of fetch delays is to adjust a few kernel parameters.
+A common solution to reduce the chance of fetch delays is to adjust a few kernel parameters to prevent packet drops.
 For example, the user can adjust the following kernel parameters:

 - increase the value of